Adobe Lightroom Vs Photoshop is a long-standing debate in the photographic world. One of the biggest philosophical questions to date.

 The heavier edits take place in Photoshop.
 Yet, if you need only local and small-scale adjustments, you can get away with combining Bridge and Camera Raw.

 You don’t even need to open Photoshop.
 The problem here is if you are working on one image from a series, you may have three programs running for one image.

-As you can only work on one image, copying and pasting settings applied to a photograph cannot be easily applied.
+You can only work on one image at a time.
+Copying and pasting settings applied to one photograph to another is not easy.

 Actions are possible, and they do automate things somewhat.
 These need programming to then be recorded while being applied.
 It can become complicated to do simple things.

 Lightroom is the younger, faster brother of Photoshop.
 Unlike Photoshop, it doesn’t need a degree in digital engineering to understand.

 It is a great software tool that already has a raw processor included.
 You import your images and you are ready to go.
 Plug and process.